amark/gun/README.md

 If you need any help with HTML/CSS/JS just text me 760.689.2468 or email mark@gunDB.io

+PRIZE: 2 Adult Electric Scooters!
+To help you zip around town. :)

 Getting Started
 ===
 Quick getting started guide.